 Top 12 Things You Didn’t Know About the World Food Programme

 1.)
 The U.N.
-World Food Programme is the world’s largest humanitarian agency, assisting 100 million people in 88 countries.
+World Food Programme is the 2020 Nobel Peace Prize Laureate.
+We assist over 150 million people in 120 countries and territories.

 2.)
-Each day The U.N.
-World Food Programme has up to 5,600 trucks, 30 ships and 100 planes on the move, delivering food and other assistance in some of the most remote and challenging parts of the world.
+Each day, the U.N.
+World Food Programme has up to 6,500 trucks, 20 ships and 140 aircraft on the move, delivering food and other assistance in some of the most remote and challenging parts of the world.

 4.)
 The U.N.
-World Food Programme provides school meals to 17.3 million children, improving both their nutrition and their access to a potentially life-changing education.
+World Food Programme directly provides school meals to 20 million children, improving both their nutrition and their access to a potentially life-changing education.
 Since 1990, we’ve built the capacity of national governments, with more than 40 taking over school meal programs.

 5.)
 Contributions to the U.N.
-World Food Programme have increased in recent years, and in 2019 reached a record level of $8 billion — but there is still a $4.1 billion funding gap.
-Rising needs due to the high cost of assisting people amidst drawn-out conflicts, climate-related disasters and the coronavirus pandemic mean that we need increased financial support now more than ever.
+World Food Programme have increased in recent years, and in 2022 reached a record level of $14.1 billion.
+However, this year the we face a significant funding shortfall.
+Rising needs due to the high cost of assisting people amidst conflicts, climate-related disasters and the coronavirus pandemic mean that we need increased financial support now more than ever.

 6.)
 The U.N.
 World Food Programme connects small-scale farmers to markets in more than 40 countries.
-Small-scale farmers produce most of the world’s food, and in 2019 we bought $37.2 million dollars’ worth of food from them.
+Small-scale farmers produce most of the world’s food, and in 2022 we worked with over 1 million of them.

 10.)
-We are the largest cash provider in the humanitarian community.
-More than $2 billion dollars of assistance was provided this way in 64 countries in 2019.
+We are the largest cash provider in the humanitarian community. $3.3 billion dollars of assistance was provided this way in 2022.
 Cash increases consumer choice and strengthens local markets.

 12.)
 More than 50% of the people we serve are women and girls.
 In 2019, 60% of the participants in our Rural Resilience Initiative were women.
 This enabled 56,102 women across seven countries to better manage their climate risks with insurance policies that protect them from a range of risks to their livelihoods.

-We will undoubtedly face enormous challenges next year as the number of severely hungry people is expected to double and we face our biggest scale-up in history.
-The accomplishments of 2020 will be a vital foundation as we work to bring lifesaving meals to millions more of the most vulnerable people on the planet.
-You can support our efforts by donating here.
+The accomplishments of 2022 will be a vital foundation as we work to bring lifesaving meals to millions more of the most vulnerable people on the planet.
+You can support our efforts by donating.